Graco SimpleSwitch Review

 Perhaps the thing we appreciate the most about this chair is how durable it is.
 All the parts seem sturdy enough to withstand daily use through multiple children.
 It may not be the most stylish chair on the market, but its simple and sturdy construction means that it can outlast many other chairs at a fraction of the cost.

 Ease of Set Up

 Setting up the SimpleSwitch requires an average amount of steps compared to other chairs in this review.
-With the help of the instruction manual, it took us less than 5 minutes to completely set up.
+With the help of the instruction manual, it took us less than 5 minutes to set up completely.
 The directions are simple to follow, utilizing both words and pictures to guide you through the process.
 There are two pins used to secure the back of the seat to the bottom.
 These took a small amount of finagling to figure out, but we finished in a matter of minutes.
 If you are struggling with any part of set up, Graco has a helpful video that clearly shows and explains the process.

 Footprint and Portability

 While the chair itself is not very large, the legs do stick out at an angle to provide stability, making the footprint larger.
 Unfortunately, this chair does not fold down at all.
 If you need to store it temporarily, you can remove the legs.
-If you are looking for a chair to bring out only during mealtimes and then fold up when not in use, you are better off going with the more compact Joovy Nook.
-Or better yet, if you live in a small apartment or have a compact kitchen/ dining area, you may be interested in a portable high chair.

 Honest, objective reviews.
 Led by a Pediatrician.